 DoubleTree by Hilton Olympia

-This eco-friendly hotel in downtown Olympia is located across from the Percival Landing waterfront and within five blocks of the Olympia Farmers Market and other attractions.
+This eco-friendly hotel is located across from the Percival Landing waterfront and within five blocks of the Olympia Farmers Market.
 Enjoy an indoor pool and on-site dining at this property in the Hilton portfolio.

 Courtyard by Marriott Olympia